Simona Ferrari

-Simona Ferrari (b.
+(b.
 1988, IT) is an architect working across different scales and formats.
-Through building, photography, drawing, and writing, her practice engages with architecture and its broader environment, both physical and theoretical.
-In my projects, I am interested in imagining and examining architecture in relation to its surroundings—the landscape and the city and their histories—as well as to its visual embodiments—drawings and photographs—exploring how the latter mediates our understanding and experience of space and, as material artifacts, can construct environments.
-Simona studied architecture at the Polytechnic University of Milan (B.Sc. with Honors, 2010) and the Technical University of Vienna and received her Master’s degree from the International Graduate Program in Architecture and Urban Design at the Tokyo Institute of Technology (M.Eng.,2014, Monbukagakusho Fellowship).
+Engaging with both commissioned and self-initiated projects, as well as collaborations, her work explores architecture and the built environment through building, photography, drawing, and writing.
+The practice is focused on examining and imagining architecture in relation to its broader cultural and physical context—the landscape, the city, their histories, various forms of representation, and their spatial implications.
+It follows a process that is both analytical and guided by intuition, carefully considering the existing and its possibilities while remaining grounded in an embodied experience of the present conditions.
+Simona studied architecture at the Politecnico di Milano (B.Sc. with Honors, 2010) and the Technical University of Vienna and received her Master’s degree at the Tokyo Institute of Technology (M.Eng.,2014) as a Monbukagakusho Fellow.
 She completed a Master in Fine Arts at the Zurich University of the Arts (MFA, 2022).
 She has worked internationally with the Tokyo-based studio Atelier Bow-Wow, where she led several projects from concept to completion including the Search Library in Muharraq, Bahrain, installations and exhibition designs at various venues and institutions such as the Cultural Center of Chicago, Harvard GSD, La Biennale di Venezia, the National Museum of Modern Art in Tokyo, the MAXXI Museum in Rome, and the Triennale di Milano.
-Alongside her practice, between 2017–2023 Simona has been teaching and researching at the Department of Architecture at ETH Zurich, Chair of Architectural Behaviorology (Prof. Momoyo Kaijima), where she taught design studios and co-authored the book ‘Swiss Window Journeys’ (gta Verlag, 2023).
-She was assistant curator of the Japan Pavilion at the 16th Venice Architecture Biennale (2018).Her work has been awarded by international competitions such as Europan and has received grants from the Austrian Ministry of Culture, the Ministry of Education, Culture, Sports, Science, and Technology of Japan (MEXT), the European Union, and the City of Zurich.
+Alongside her practice, between 2017–2023 Simona has been teaching and researching at the Department of Architecture at ETH Zurich, Chair of Architectural Behaviorology (Prof. Momoyo Kaijima), where she taught design studios and co-authored the book "Swiss Window Journeys: Architectural Field Notes" (gta Verlag, 2023).
+She was assistant curator of the Japan Pavilion at the 16th Venice Architecture Biennale (2018).
+Her work has been awarded by international competitions such as Europan and has received grants from the Austrian Ministry of Culture, the Ministry of Education, Culture, Sports, Science, and Technology of Japan (MEXT), the European Union, and the City of Zurich.
 Recently, she was architect-in-residence at the MAK Center for Art and Architecture in Los Angeles with the MAK Schindler Scholarship and at the Charles Moore Foundation in Santa Monica.
-She currently lives and works in Zurich.
-Here is an archive of her works.
-You can get in touch with her by Email & Instagram

 Garden in Progress